apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-client.md

 - Build a new Maven project by IDEA or Eclipse
 - Add HugeGraph-Client dependency in pom file;
-- Create a object to invoke the interface of HugeGraph-Client
+- Create an object to invoke the interface of HugeGraph-Client

 See the complete example in the following section for the detail.